1071919wl/heighten/README.md

 ### Roadmap

 * Customer reviews
-* Additional features of each product
+* Additional features of each product:
-** images, videos, etc.
+  * images
+  * videos